 2. On your wedding day, a thief steals your mother's expensive pearl necklace from your hotel room.

 - Yes, this is covered, but only to a certain amount, maybe $1,500.
-Similar to the camera, the necklace should be scheduled on the homeowners policy so the full loss amount can be recovered.
+Similar to the camera, the necklace should be scheduled on the homeowners insurance policy so the full loss amount can be recovered.

 3. You arrive at your vacation destination, but your luggage does not.